marcuscavalcanti/algorithms/exercise_five_string_compressed/README.md

-Compress the given string abcaaabbb to return abca3b3.
+Compress the given string "abcaaabbb" to "abca3b3".

 Testing cases:

 aaabaaaaccaaaaba -> a3ba4c2a4ba

 abcd -> abcd